huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ## huggingface-cli repo-files

-If you want to update or delete files from a Hugging Face repository, use the `huggingface-cli repo-files` command.
+If you want to delete files from a Hugging Face repository, use the `huggingface-cli repo-files` command.

 ### Delete files

-The `huggingface-cli repo-files "<repo_id>" delete` sub-command allows you to delete files from a repository.
+The `huggingface-cli repo-files <repo_id> delete` sub-command allows you to delete files from a repository.
 Here are some usage examples.

 Delete a folder :
 ```bash